BobIT37/WebdriverTestCases/README.md

 - Allure report, extent report can be generated.
 - Screenshot listener is cretaed to take screentshot if test case is failed.
 In framework target > surefire-reports > failure_screenshots
 - Another taking screenshot is put in Allure listener.
 Project > screenthots
-- All log files are stored in logs > application.properties.
+- All log files are stored in logs folder > application.properties.
-- This framework is compatible with parallel execution and just configure in runner.xml
+- This framework is compatible with parallel execution and just configure in testng_runner.xml
+- Apache POI jar is added for parameterized testing and excelutil is created to read data from excel sheet.
+In LoginPageTest class, invalid credentials test case is created using parameterized approach and all data is got from excel data file.

 ## Local usage: Clone framework